thenbrent/multisite-user-management/readme.txt

 The mu-plugins folder is not created by default, therefore, you may need to create it under wp-content.
 This plugin will only work in the mu-plugins directory.

-Once uploaded to mu-plugin, the file will be activated automatically.
+After being uploaded to mu-plugin, the plugin will be activated automatically.

-You can then visit "Super Admin | Options" page to assign the default roles for each of your sites.
+Once installed in the correct location, you will find a "Multisite User Management" section under "Super Admin | Options" page.

 == Frequently Asked Questions ==